Warishayat/Langchain/README.md

 - **Google Generative GenAI**: Leveraging Google's advanced generative models for high-quality text generation and understanding.
 - **Text Splitters**: Using advanced text splitting techniques to break down long documents into more digestible chunks.
 - **Prompt Templates**: Dynamically creating prompts to interact with LLMs in specific ways.
+- **Vector Stores**: Using FAISS, Chroma, Pinecone, and other vector stores to manage and search through high-dimensional embeddings efficiently.

 ---